EMDR (Eye Movement Desensitization and Reprocessing)

 What is EMDR?

 The mind can often heal itself naturally, in the same way as the body does.
 Much of this natural coping mechanism occurs during sleep, particularly during rapid eye movement (REM) sleep.
-Dr. Francine Shapiro developed Eye Movement Desensitization and Reprocessing (EMDR) in 1987, utilizing this natural process in order to successfully treat Post-traumatic Stress Disorder (PTSD).
+Dr. Francine Shapiro developed Eye Movement Desensitization and Reprocessing (EMDR) in 1987, utilizing this natural process to treat Post-traumatic Stress Disorder (PTSD) successfully.
 Since then, EMDR has also been used to effectively treat a wide range of mental health problems: depression, anxiety, grief, and phobias.

 What happens when you are traumatized?